pyskell/slouchy/README.md

 Run `slouchy.py` to have a system tray icon that alerts you when you're slouching.

 If it complains about multiple faces run `main.py` and you should get an output image showing everything that looks like a face to the program.
+Remove anything from the background that looks like a face.

 # License
 This software is released under the GNU GPL version 3 except for the `haarscascade_frontalface_default.xml` file which is released under the Intel License Agreement For Open Source Computer Vision Library